 Any proof for that hypothesis?

 Yeah, sure, it features “real gameplay” in the form of “survival moments” (fire a gun at a zombie) or light puzzle solving (pick up a key lying next to a chest to open the chest), but we all know these are just a fig leaf.
 Remove them and you would still get goose bumps just the same.

 But if we remove the challenge and trial and error gameplay from video games, can we even still call them video games?

 Who cares?
 Do you play games to pass the time or to create memories?

 P.S.
-There will be a follow up post.
+There will be a follow up post because the sky fell.
+I knew the title of this post was too click-baity, need to stop with that.
+Cough.
 Meanwhile, please read this on NeoGAF.

 P.P.S.
 And here’s the follow up post!